Recognition of Prior Learning (VAE-VAP-VES)

-The validation of prior learning is divided into three distinct systems
+The recognition of prior learning consists of three distinct programs

-VAE involves obtaining professional certification (diploma, professional title, or professional qualification certificate) by highlighting your professional experience.
-You do not take any courses, but instead prepare a Livret II booklet detailing the skills you have acquired through your experience.
+VAE involves obtaining a professional credential (diploma, professional title, or certificate of professional qualification) by demonstrating your professional experience.
+You do not attend classes, but instead prepare a Portfolio II that outlines the skills you have acquired through your experience.

-Example: Claire has five years of professional experience as a sports instructor.
-She can apply for a Professional License in Education and Motor Skills through the VAE (validation of acquired experience) program.
+Example: Claire has five years of professional experience as a sports instructor; she can apply to earn a Professional Bachelor’s Degree in Education and Motor Skills through the VAE.

-The VAPP is a program that allows access to university education without the normally required diploma.
+The VAPP is a program that allows students to enroll in university courses without having the required qualifications.

 Example:A person with a two-year college degree and significant professional experience may apply for a VAPP in order to enroll in a master’s program.

-The VES is a program that allows students to obtain part or all of a degree through the recognition of higher education studies completed in France or abroad.
+The VES is a program that allows students to earn a degree, either in part or in full, through the recognition of higher education studies completed in France or abroad

 For the validation of higher education credentials, the application form must be accompanied by a dossier containing diplomas, certificates, and any other documents that enable the validation committee to assess the nature and level of the applicant’s education.

-Only documents related to higher education degrees (post-baccalaureate level: Level 5 or higher) should be submitted.
+Only documents related to higher education degrees (equivalent to a post-secondary degree: Level 5 or higher) need to be submitted.

 For degrees earned abroad: this includes the degree supplement and certificates verifying the European credits earned for the coursework completed, provided that such coursework was undertaken within the framework established by the European Union to promote mobility in another European country.

-VES are managed by the VES office of the UFR STAPS (University Department of Sports Science).
+The VES are managed by the VES Office of the UFR STAPS

 Please contact the VES office for more information.